corecompete/sas94-viya/README.md

 	* SAS Viya – Microservices, SPRE, CAS Controller and CAS Workers
 * Disks required for SAS Binaries, Configuration, and Data will be provisioned using Premium Disks in Azure.
 * Security groups for Virtual Machines and Subnets.
+* Accelerated Networking is enabled on all the network interfaces.
+* All the servers are placed in the same proximity placement group.

 <a name="Architecture"></a>